-Dr. Amalia Dache-Gerbino is an Afro-Cubana Latina scholar who is an Assistant Professor in the Educational Leadership and Policy Analysis Department at The University of Missouri’s College of Education.
-Her experiences as a former Cuban refugee and student traversing U.S. educational systems, such as inner-city K-12 schools, community college, state college and a private research intensive university inform her professional experiences.
+Dr. Amalia Dache-Gerbino is an Afro-Cuban American scholar and Assistant Professor in the Department of Educational Leadership and Policy Analysis at the University of Missouri.
+Her experiences as a former Cuban refugee and student traversing U.S. educational systems, such as urban K-12 schools, community college, state college and a private research intensive university inform her research and professional experiences.
 She earned her Ph.D. from University of Rochester’s Margaret Warner School of Education.
-Her major research areas include the postcolonial geographic contexts of higher education, activism and education and college access and transition of low-income, Black and Latina/o students in the U.S. and abroad.
-Dr. Dache-Gerbino was awarded the Association for the Study of Higher Education’s (ASHE) 2014 Bobby Wright Dissertation of the Year.
+Her major research areas include the postcolonial geographic contexts of higher education, racial justice movements and the college access experiences of African diasporic students and communities.
+Dr. Dache-Gerbino was awarded the University of Missouri’s NAACP 2018 Frankie M. Freeman Faculty of the year which followed her national recognition in 2014, as the Association for the Study of Higher Education’s (ASHE) Bobby Wright Dissertation of the Year award recipient.
 Her dissertation is titled, The Labyrinth in the Metropole: A Postcolonial Mixed-Method Study of College Access and Choice.
-Her most recent co-authored publication “College students or criminals?
-A postcolonial geographic analysis of the social field of whiteness at an urban community college branch campus and suburban main campus,” is published in Community College Review (Dache-Gerbino & White, 2016) addresses how racialization and geography conflate in college access discourses.
-Her co-authored book chapter entitled, “When violence interferes with educational opportunity: Latinas’ narratives of resistance and agency” in Harris and Kiyama’s (2015) book The Plight of Invisibility: A Community-based Approach to Understanding the Educational Experiences of Urban Latina/os pushes readers to re-conceptualize violence and understand symbolic violence contributing to the educational experiences of Latina students.
+Her most recent publication drawing from her dissertation “Mapping the postcolonial across urban and suburban college access geographies” is published in Equity & Excellence in Education (2017)and addresses how racialization, geography and suburbanization conflate in local discourses of college-going.
+Writing collaboratively with students in 2017, “(Re)Imagined Geographies: A Critical Geography and Urban Higher Education Class Explores Postcolonial Spaces Post-Ferguson” (in press, Research in Education) illustrates how relics of colonialism are present within St. Louis and how Ferguson was both a physical and imagined insurgent space.